patricklam/versioning-study-vm/README.md

 * example-jsoup-fbinfer.csv: an example csv file that is to be output by a tool.
 Includes lines of the form:
 "benchmark-version1","benchmark-version2","tool-key","value"
+* example-jsoup-fbinfer.json: an example json file that is to be output by a tool.

 For instance, jsoup 1.10.1 gains two FB Infer warnings, one resource leak and one null deref.
 I need to understand why these are reported for 1.10.1 and not 1.9.2 (the flagged line is the same, but maybe the callee changed.)